Skip to main content

 The Hypothalamic-Pituitary-Gonadal Axis and Metabolism

 The Hypothalamic-Pituitary-Gonadal (HPG) axis serves as the central command center for reproductive and sexual function, yet its influence extends significantly into metabolic regulation.
 The hypothalamus, located in the brain, releases gonadotropin-releasing hormone (GnRH), which signals the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
-These gonadotropins then act on the gonads (ovaries in women, testes in men) to produce such as estradiol, progesterone, and testosterone.
+These gonadotropins then act on the gonads (ovaries in women, testes in men) to produce sex hormones such as estradiol, progesterone, and testosterone.

 Sex hormones directly influence insulin sensitivity, glucose uptake, and lipid metabolism.
 For instance, estrogen, particularly estradiol, plays a role in maintaining insulin sensitivity and a favorable lipid profile in women.
 As estrogen levels fluctuate during the menstrual cycle or decline during perimenopause, changes in insulin sensitivity can occur, contributing to weight gain, altered fat distribution, and increased risk of metabolic syndrome.